-The ACT tool assesses portfolios for climate transition risk across a spectrum, with the companies within portfolios categorised as those that have high emissions and limited capacity to transition ('grey' category) to those that have low emissions and a high capacity to transition ('green' category) and the range between the two ('in-between' categories).
-Progress against the stated target will be included in 'Our investment approach to climate change' report, which will be available on the Mercer IS websites.
+The ACT tool assesses portfolios for climate transition risk across a spectrum, with the companies within portfolios categorised as those that have high emissions and limited capacity to transition ('grey' category) to investments that have low emissions and high capacity to transition ('green' category) and the range between the two ('in-between' categories).
+Progress against the stated target will be included in our annual public Investment Approach to Climate Change report, along with further detailed reporting delivered to clients.

 Nature and biodiversity are intrinsically linked to climate change.
 Crucially, climate change cannot be mitigated unless natural systems are restored around the world.
-As such, we are increasingly seeking to understand the interconnections between nature and biodiversity loss and our climate targets by analysing our investments and engaging with appointed managers on nature-related dependencies, impacts, risks and opportunities.
-As we gain a better understanding of material nature-related exposures to investment portfolios and the impacts of climate change on nature (and vice-versa), we expect a greater focus on nature in our stewardship activities and in seeking nature-based solutions to protect, manage, and restore ecosystems.
+As such, we are increasingly seeking to understand the interconnections between nature and biodiversity loss and our climate targets by analysing our investments and engaging with appointed managers on nature-related dependencies, impacts, risks and opportunities, with a particular focus on deforestation risk.
+As we gain a better understanding of material nature-related risk exposures in investment portfolios and the impacts of climate change on nature (and vice-versa), we expect a greater focus on nature in our stewardship activities, and in seeking nature-based solutions to protect, manage, and restore ecosystems.